 A Golden Age of Self-Tracking

 Since the first Fitbit tracker was released in 2009, startups and large corporations alike have developed devices, apps and wearables.
-With the Apple Watch and Health app announcements in September 2014, Apple becomes the latest entrant to the health-focused, self-tracking device industry.
+With the Apple Watch and Health app announcements in September 2014, Apple became the latest entrant to the health-focused, self-tracking device industry.

-Articulating User Needs
+Articulating User Needs & Defining the Market

 Pain Points in the Self-Tracking Journey

-- Trackers are deterred from tracking if setup, data syncing, or tracking itself takes a considerable amount of time.
+- Trackers are deterred if setup, data syncing, or tracking itself takes a considerable amount of time.
 They won't track manually, tackle technical issues or take time away from their families or careers to track.

-- If there's no progress in the bigger goal, tracking might be seen as pointless.
+- If there's no progress in the bigger goal, then tracking might be seen as pointless.
 If users reach their daily step counts, but don't lose weight, they may lose all incentive to track or change their behavior.

-- Provide a way to track multiple goals at once.
+Provide a way to track multiple goals at once

-- Show data dependencies as they support goals at multiple levels.
+- Show data dependencies as they support goals at multiple levels

-- Support the need to see quantifiable metrics while encouraging a more holistic view.
+- Support the need to see quantifiable metrics while encouraging a more holistic view

-- Encourage daily use by integrating the device into day-to-day activities.
+- Encourage daily use by integrating the device into day-to-day activities

-- Offer meaningful and actionable advice at key moments.
+- Offer meaningful and actionable advice at key moments

 Links: A Customizable Self-Tracking Platform